Fuel tank: Fuel tank construction

 addressed - such as where the outlet, drain, fluid level indicator, seams, and baffles go.
 Then the craftsmen must determine the thickness, temper and alloy of the sheet he will use to make the tank.
 After the sheet is cut to the shapes needed, various pieces are bent to create the basic shell and/or ends and baffles for the tank.
 Many fuel tanks' baffles (particularly in aircraft and racecars) contain lightening holes.
 These flanged holes serve two purposes, they reduce the weight of the tank while adding strength to the baffles.
 Toward the end of construction, openings are added for the filler neck, fuel pickup, drain, and fuel-level sending unit.
 Sometimes these holes are created on the flat shell, other times they are added at the end of the fabrication process.
 Baffles and ends can be riveted into place.
 The heads of the rivets are frequently brazed or soldered to prevent tank leaks.
 Ends can then be hemmed in and soldered, or flanged and brazed (and/or sealed with an epoxy-type sealant) or the ends can be flanged and then welded.
 Once the soldering, brazing or welding is complete, the fuel tank is leak-tested.

 In the aerospace industry, the use of Fuel Tank Sealants is a common application for high temperature integral fuel tanks.
 This provides excellent resistance to fluids such as water, alcohols, synthetic oils and petroleum-based hydraulic fluids.

+Plastic (high-density polyethylene HDPE) as a fuel tank material of construction, while functionally viable in the short term, has a long term potential to become saturated as fuels such as diesel and gasoline permeate the HDPE material.
+Considering the inertia and kinetic energy of fuel in a plastic tank being transported by a vehicle, environmental stress cracking is a definite potential.
+The flammability of fuel makes stress cracking a possible cause of catastrophic failure.
+Emergencies aside, HDPE plastic is suitable for short term storage of diesel and gasoline.
+In the U.S., Underwriters Laboratories approved (UL 142) tanks would be a minimum design consideration.